 In Arkansas, a victim of a motorcycle accident has three years from the date of the injury to file their lawsuit against the driver responsible.
 If a victim fails to file a timely lawsuit, they could lose the opportunity to pursue damages for their injuries.

 We understand how a passenger can be concerned about suing a driver of a vehicle, and we are here to discuss your concerns.

-Contact Our Experienced Arkansas Motorcycle Accident Lawyer to Discuss Your Claim
+Contact Our Experienced Arkansas Motorcycle Accident Lawyers to Discuss Your Claim

-If you or a family member was injured in a motorcycle accident in Arkansas, you should consult with an experienced motorcycle accident attorney today.
-Personal injury attorney Ken Kieklak has over 20 years of experience litigating motorcycle accident lawsuits, and he would like to help litigate your potential case.
-To schedule a free legal consultation to discuss your potential motorcycle accident lawsuit, you should contact Ken Kieklak, Attorney at Law, at (479) 316-0438.
+If you or a family member was injured in a motorcycle accident in Arkansas, you should consult with an experienced Rodgers motorcycle accident attorney today.
+Our team of attorneys has over 20 years of experience litigating motorcycle accident lawsuits, and he would like to help litigate your potential case.
+To schedule a free legal consultation to discuss your potential motorcycle accident lawsuit, you should contact GKD Law, at (479) 316-0438.
 Our firm can also be contacted online.

 Sciatica is a condition that occurs when pain radiates down the sciatic nerve.
 This particular nerve runs down from your lower back, through your hips, and down each leg.
 Usually, sciatica will only affect one side of a person’s body.
 The underlying cause usually is a...

 Life is rarely a straight and uninterrupted path.
 Events and circumstances pull folks in many directions.
 A work-related injury could easily impact your plans.
 Some people are required to move out of state for personal or economic reasons.
 Moving is a stressful event...

 Your eligibility for Social Security Disability benefits if you have previously committed a crime depends on a number of factors.
 If your disability stems from the commission of a crime or if you are evading arrest and prosecution, you will not be eligible for...